JuannyWang/flvtoolpp/README.md

   * CMake (https://cmake.org/)

 ### Compiling:
-  To compile, run "scons" wherever you untarred the code.
+  To compile, run "cmake" wherever you untarred the code.

 ### Running:
   Run flvtool++ with no arguments to learn about its usage.